Step-By-Step Process On How To Light A Furnace Pilot Light

 Now that you are almost done, the pilot light is on, and the furnace should start generating sufficient heat soon.
 Stay there for a short while and check that the pilot flame is still there.
 Look around and try to know what caused the pilot light to turn off so suddenly.

 Please note that if you have followed the above steps a few times and the pilot light still won’t turn on, it is time to look at it.
-There is probably something wrong with the furnace.
-Contacting a furnace service in Indianapolis is the right choice in that case.
+There is probably something wrong with your furnace.
+Contac us Furnace Repair in Carmel IN is the right choice in that case.

 Also, use a tightly rolled piece of paper if you don’t have a long matchstick or lighter to keep some distance between you and the pilot light.
 Turning off the pilot light ensures that there is no excess gas that could cause damage or injury.
 Hence, never light it on directly.

 If you follow the instructions mentioned above, your place will remain warm and well insulated.
 However, some issues are not easily solved.
 In that case, you’ll need to get a new system.